Account for (v.): to take the responsibility for something.

 Role: A domain that is delegated to an individual.

 Self-Governance: People governing themselves within the constraints of a domain.

-Semi-Autonomy: The autonomy of people to create value, limited by the constraints of their domain (including the influence of the delegator and of representatives), and by objections from others.
+Semi-Autonomy: The autonomy of people to create value within their domain, further limited by their own governance decisions, and objections (including those of the delegator and of representatives).

 Sociocracy: A mindset where people affected by decisions can influence them on the basis of reasons to do so.